The first thing the Chase family, formerly of Chalmette, La., wants you to know is how lucky they are.

 The two sets of parents have tried to set ground rules as two sets of kids headed to two different schools -- the Dubois children are in private school -- and an entire family has taken up residence in what used to be the Dubois children's play room.
 Now the room has a table that serves as Greg Chase's office, where he has launched a job search via his cell phone and laptop computer, donated twin beds for the kids, a kitchenette with a microwave and refrigerator and a guest room and bathroom for the parents.

 Though they're the first to stress that their surroundings are luxurious compared with those of other survivors, this is hardly the ending that the Chases imagined on leaving the rat race of Washington and their good jobs -- Greg worked as a marketing manager for Fairfax County, Tana as a federal attorney -- to return to New Orleans in 2000, where they hoped for a simpler life.

-They moved into Greg's boyhood home in a blue-collar neighborhood between two oil refineries, where the neighboring houses were filled with other couples like them -- natives who had missed the slower pace of Southern life and decided to return.
+They moved into Greg's boyhood home in a blue-collar neighborhood between two oil refineries, where the neighboring houses were filled with other young couples like them -- natives who had missed the slower pace of Southern life and decided to return.
 Their house became a magnet for neighborhood children.
-"I'd close my eyes, and with all the kids running around it was 1965 all over again," Greg said.
+"I'd close my eyes, and with all the kids running around it was 1965 all over again," Greg said fondly.